nemonik/Intellect/README.md

 are also authored in Python.
 Python's approach to the object-orientated programming paradigm, where objects consist of data fields and methods, did not easily lend itself to describing "facts".
-Because the data fields of a Python object referred to syntactically as â "attributes"â can and often are set on an instance of a class, they will not exist prior to a class's instantiation.
+Because the data fields of a Python object referred to syntactically as "attributes" can and often are set on an instance of a class, they will not exist prior to a class's instantiation.
 In order for a rules engine to work, it must be able to fully introspect an object instance representing a condition.
 This proves to be very difficult